sopat1402/QR-Site/README.md

 4) But before that you need to install the dependencies with => "npm i express qrcode"

 I couldn't upload all the dependencies so the terminal command is in step 4 to install them.

+YOU HAVE TO CHANGE THE IP ADDRESS OF THE SERVER TO USE IT WITH DIFFERENT DEVICES as it is currently set to localhost.